What Is BIMI, Why You Need It, and How To Implement It in 2022

 BIMI’s advantages are mainly about security, deliverability, and better marketing.

-BIMI acts as something with the potential to make phishing attempts more obvious when adopted universally.
-The new standard makes it easier to identify messages that aren’t legitimate which is especially beneficial for commonly impersonated brands and financial organizations like banks.
+BIMI has the potential to make phishing attempts more obvious and raise the awareness about email security among recipients.
+The standard makes it easier to identify messages that aren’t legitimate which is especially beneficial for commonly impersonated brands and financial organizations like banks.
 For example, if your bank has been sending you emails with a logo and then suddenly started doing it without it, it’s a good reason to get suspicious.

 Can’t a fraudster just copy a BIMI and attach it to their emails?
 Or else copy a logo?